 As the Syrian army is making territorial gains against terrorist groups wreaking havoc in the Arab country, President Bashar al-Assad has hailed the political, economic and military support of Syria’s allies which have played a key role in pushing back Takfiri terrorists from several areas.
-Press TV has asked Kevin Barrett, editor of Veterans Today from Dallas, and Richard Millet, a journalist and political commentator from London, to give their thoughts on the developments in Syria.
+Press TV has asked Kevin Barrett, editor of VT from Dallas, and Richard Millet, a journalist and political commentator from London, to give their thoughts on the developments in Syria.

 Kevin Barrett is of the opinion that the ongoing political unrests in Syria and some other Middle Eastern countries are all part of a preplanned plot to alter the map of the energy-hub region in order to help the Israeli regime.

 The neo-conservative Zionist Americans,” the analyst said, intend “to utterly change the face of the Middle East, redraw the map of the Middle East, and help Israel survive and expand.”